 How Covid Stimulus Checks Are Affecting Family Finances

-The Covid-19 pandemic has put a huge strain on family finances for so many Americans.
+Is your family struggling financially?
+You are not alone.
+For so many Americans, the Covid-19 pandemic has put a huge strain on family finances.
 In an effort to provide some relief, stimulus checks have been dispersed to help families get back on their financial feet.
 Below are some ways these stimulus checks have had an impact on consumers’ wallets.

 How Americans Are Spending Their Stimulus Check

 If you are wondering how most Americans are spending their stimulus checks, it is not on some frivolous big purchase.
 Two thirds are using them for monthly bills and groceries.
-Now, these stimulus checks won’t change anyone’s life overnight but they can make a meaningful difference to your family finances, particularly if you invest the money or put it towards savings.
+Now, these stimulus checks aren’t going to change anyone’s life overnight, but they can make a meaningful difference to your family finances, particularly if you invest the money or put it towards savings.

 1. Credit Card Debt